MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/-acpiirqarb.md

 ---
 title: acpiirqarb
-description: The acpiirqarb extension displays the contents of the Advanced Configuration and Power Interface (ACPI) IRQ arbiter structure, which contains the configuration of I/O devices to system interrupt controller inputs and processor interrupt dispatch table (IDT) entries. ms.assetid: c57884cd-c70c-4091-871d-c2a35db8d73f
+description: The acpiirqarb extension displays the contents of the ACPI IRQ arbiter structure, which contains the configuration of I/O devices to system interrupt controller inputs and processor IDT entries. ms.assetid: c57884cd-c70c-4091-871d-c2a35db8d73f
 keywords: ["acpiirqarb Windows Debugging"]
 topic_type: